ljsinclair/featurebase-docs/docs/community/com-config/com-config-auth-key.md

 ## Generate a secret key

-* CD to the FeatureBase installation directory.
+* Open a terminal then `CD` to the FeatureBase installation directory.
 * Run the following command:

 ```